Fusion Agentic Applications vs Salesforce Agentforce

 • Natural language interaction for initiating and monitoring multi-step workflows

-• Prebuilt agent types: Service Agent, SDR Agent, Sales Coach, Commerce Agent, Campaign Agent
+• Prebuilt agent types: Service Agent, SDR Agent, Sales Coach, Commerce Agent, and Marketing Agent for common enterprise workflows

-• Agent Builder: low-code tool for defining topics, actions, and guardrails
+• Agent Builder: low-code tool for defining agent topics, instructions, actions, and guardrails without writing code

-• Atlas Reasoning Engine: proprietary LLM orchestration with retrieval-augmented generation
+• Atlas Reasoning Engine: proprietary LLM orchestration layer with RAG, data grounding, and multi-step planning capabilities

 Fusion Agentic Applications - Pros & Cons